Directory of Health Department Services

 Environmental Health Education Programs Skokie Health Department staff can provide educational programs on a wide variety of environmental topics for schools or organizations in Skokie.
 Sanitation training programs are also available for food service employees.
 For more information, call the Environmental Health Division at 847-933-8484.

 Expired or Unwanted Medications When medications are no longer needed, it's important to dispose of them properly.
 The Health Department collects expired, unwanted or unused medications for disposal Mondays through Fridays 8:30 a.m. to 5 p.m.
 Controlled substances (for example pain medications) are not accepted but can be brought to the Skokie Police Department.
+Please keep the medications in their original containers leaving the names of the medications visible on the containers.
+Any over the counter liquids can be placed in the trash.

 Flu Shot Clinics The Skokie Health Department offers flu shots to eligible Skokie residents every fall with no out-of-pocket expense.
 Medicare Part B is billed for reimbursement when possible.
 Contact the Health Department at 847-933-8252 for further information.